 We are using videochat, phone calls, and remote signing to protect our clients as they proceed with their estate work.
 There's never been a more urgent or convenient time to plan your estate.
 Click here for details about our process.

-When you want a strong estate plan that demonstrates your love and thought in the event of your incapacity or after your death, Braverman Law Group, LLC is committed to providing personalized counseling, clear explanations of complex concepts, and powerful execution.
+When you want a strong estate plan that demonstrates your love and thought in the event of your incapacity or after your death, Braverman Law Group, LLC is committed to providing personalized counseling, clear explanations of complex concepts, and powerful execution for clients throughout Colorado.
 With experienced attorneys quoted in the Wall Street Journal and New York Times, Braverman Law Group, LLC's Boulder estate planning lawyers create comprehensive and plain-language estate planning documents, including wills, trusts, powers of attorney, and healthcare powers of attorney, for individuals, couples, and families in the Boulder Valley along Colorado's Front Range.

 Call us at (303) 800-1588 for your free, no obligation consultation today!